The Decluttering Project: Day 4

-I have my Thunderbolt Display in the “office desk”, in the big table we use for work.
+I have my Thunderbolt Display on the “office desk”, on the big table we use for work.
 However, I also had my music studio room with all my musical instruments.
-Thus, instead of trying to use what I already had, I bought another monitor for the studio to be able to work comfortably in a big screen.
+Thus, instead of trying to use what I already had, I bought another monitor for the studio to be able to work comfortably on a big screen.
 Given the fact that I rarely recorded music on a regular basis, this was such a waste of money and another object to clutter my life.

 Stuff I’ve thrown away

 I have decided to throw away something every day, regardless of what I sell.
-At first I thought this would be easy (“yeah, I will throw away a pair of shoes, t-shirt or jeans I don’t use anymore”).
-However, when you start looking at your stuff, suddenly those apple watch bands you haven’t used in years look gorgeous, that jeans are not so bad after all, and you just can’t seem to find the T-Shirt you wouldn’t be wearing any longer.
+At first, I thought this would be easy (“yeah, I will throw away a pair of shoes, t-shirt, or jeans I don’t use anymore”).
+However, when you start looking at your stuff, suddenly those apple watch bands you haven’t used in years look gorgeous, those jeans are not so bad after all, and you just can’t seem to find the T-Shirt you wouldn’t be wearing any longer.

 In the end, I picked three pairs of shoes I haven’t used, honestly, in years, and decided to throw away the ones you can see in the picture above.